Cycling in the Pyrenees – a helpful guide for your holiday

 For the cyclist, the Pyrenees has everything you could want in a cycling holiday destination.
-There are a great mix of rides ranging from the icons and challenging mountain passes of the Tour de France to gentler gradients in the valleys.
-Across the length of the mountains there are numerous towns and villages for you to stay in, with all the services you need.
+There is a great mix of rides ranging from the icons and challenging mountain passes of the Tour de France to gentler gradients in the valleys.
+Across the length of the mountains, there are numerous towns and villages for you to stay in, with all the services you need.

-The best place to stay in the Pyrenees for a cycling holiday is determined primarily by what climbs you wish to ride.
+Where to stay in the Pyrenees for a cycling holiday is determined primarily by what climbs you wish to ride.
 Towns that you can consider include Pau, Oloron Saint Marie, Lourdes, Argeles Gazost, Bagnere de Bigorre, Saint Lary Soulan, Bagnere de Luchon, Foix, Ax les Thermes and Tarascon sur Ariege.
-Each of these locations have readily accessible climbs nearby for you to ride and you will be spoilt for choice.
+Each of these locations has readily accessible climbs nearby for you to ride and you will be spoilt for choice.

 You can see our map of the Pyrenees here which shows where the towns are in relation to the major cycling routes and climbs.